-Cranfield has been awarded the prestigious Queen’s Anniversary Prize in Further and Higher Education on four occasions: in 2005 for its Fellowship in Manufacturing Management, in 2007 for its role in humanitarian demining, in 2011 for its world-leading work in aviation safety through research and training in air accident investigation and in 2015 for education and research on water and sanitation for developing countries and in 2017 for for its research and education in large-scale soil and environmental data for the sustainable use of natural resources in the UK and worldwide and in 2019 for delivering in-flight aerospace engineering training for the worldwide aviation industry through our flying classrooms and laboratories.
+Cranfield has been awarded the prestigious Queen’s Anniversary Prize in Further and Higher Education on five occasions: in 2005 for its Fellowship in Manufacturing Management, in 2007 for its role in humanitarian demining, in 2011 for its world-leading work in aviation safety through research and training in air accident investigation, in 2015 for education and research on water and sanitation for developing countries and in 2017 for for its research and education in large-scale soil and environmental data for the sustainable use of natural resources in the UK and worldwide and in 2019 for delivering in-flight aerospace engineering training for the worldwide aviation industry through our flying classrooms and laboratories.